Enteroscopy Explained: What You Need to Know

 Forms and Preparation

-Before your Enteroscopy, you must complete a few forms and follow specific preparation instructions, including fasting and medication adjustments.
-You can download and fill out these forms from our website to save time on the day of your procedure.
+Before your enteroscopy, you’ll need to fill out some forms and follow instructions like fasting and adjusting medications.
+You can download the forms from our website to save time on the day of your test.

 FAQs